turnerlabs/harbor-compose/README.md

 1. Define your app’s environment with a `Dockerfile` so it can be reproduced anywhere.

 2. Define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.
+You can use the standard Docker Compose commands (like `docker-compose build` and `docker-compose up`) to build/run/test your Docker app locally.

-3. Define the Harbor-specifc parameters in a `harbor-compose.yml` file (or specify as command line args).
+3. When you're ready to launch your Docker app on Harbor, you define the Harbor-specifc parameters in a `harbor-compose.yml` file.

-4. Lastly, run `harbor-compose up` and Harbor Compose will start and run your entire app.
+4. Run `harbor-compose up` and Harbor Compose will start and run your entire app on a managed barge.

-`harbor-compose` has commands for managing the lifecycle of your application:
+Just like `docker-compose`, `harbor-compose` has commands for managing the lifecycle of your application:

 - Start and stop services
 - View the status of running services